 Get Back to Basics

-First things first: know your limits.
+First thing’s first: know your limits.
 It’s easy to fall into the trap of wanting your business on every social media platform imaginable.
 But as a business owner, your time and energy is a valuable and limited resource.
-Use it wisely by carefully deciding which platforms will help you achieve your specific goals best.
+Use it wisely by carefully deciding which platforms will best help you achieve your specific goals.

 - Twitter is a great place to carry on a conversation.
 It’s most effective for businesses that have the time/manpower to monitor it regularly.
 Customer service is the name of the game here, so being able to answer customer questions, address concerns, and occasionally de-escalate a problem are key qualities in an effective Twitter strategy.